ZwingliCaleb/alx-system_engineering-devops/0x19-postmortem/README.md

 An outage occurred in our system as from **2305HRS EAT** to **0030HRS EAT** as aresult of a mass influx of requests to the server utilized by the web stack.
 It was then duly concluded that this was an unforeseen case of scalability.
 Users of our web application experienced intolerably slow loading times of webpages and finally received a default 500 error page.
 Complains obtained as a result of the slow loading times and failing web application came via email.
-It was confirmed that about a thousand individuals that total to about *65%* of our day to day users/visitors of the website experienced difficulties running there operations due to this.
+It was confirmed that about a thousand individuals that total to about *65%* of our day to day users/visitors of the website experienced difficulties running their operations due to this.

 ### Timeline